Deluvianvortex/galmapedit/README.md

 CHANGELOG:

+Version 1:
-Version 1: Barebones build so I can test the files in the actual game.
+Barebones build so I can test the files in the actual game.
 The Help menu does nothing.
 You cannot import from bmp.
 There may be other unreported bugs.

+Version 1.1:
-Version 1.1: I found a horrible bug and fixed it so hopefully the thing won't crash on people anymore lol Version 1.2: Rewrote the sorting algorithm so that its less confusing to read and also works now
+I found a horrible bug and fixed it so hopefully the thing won't crash on people anymore

+Version 1.2:
-             You can now add and remove asteroids in all levels of the hierarchy Comets now have descriptions
+Rewrote the sorting algorithm so that its less confusing to read and also works now You can now add and remove asteroids in all levels of the hierarchy Comets now have descriptions
 You still cannot edit the information in the editor window (coming soon) but it does appear properly now